CFI-Electronics-Club/TinkerCAD_Arduino/Problem Statement 6.md

 ## Controlling Servo using Potentiometer:
 ### Problem Statement:
 The aim of the simulation is to rotate a servo motor based on the readings of a potentiometer.

-A servo motor is
+### Description:
+A servo motor is a special kind of DC motor which provides us precise control in terms of angular position or linear position.
+We control the exact angle of rotation of the servo motor using the data that we have collected using the Potentiometer.

 ### Components:
 1. Arduino Uno